Hi, I'm Becca

-I am a woman of known ancestry of British, Welsh, Scottish, Irish, French, German, and eastern European origins, flowing further back to the Celtic, Pict, Norse, and Anglo Saxon tribes (and the nameless ones going even further than that).
+I come from settler-colonizers from the lands of Old Europe.
+I am a woman of known ancestry of British, Welsh, Scottish, Irish, French, German, and eastern European origins, flowing further back to the Celtic, Pict, Norse, and Anglo Saxon peoples (and the nameless ones going even further than that).

 With gratitude, I live on the ancestral lands of the Coast Miwok and Southern Pomo indigenous people — known today as the Federated Indians of Graton Rancheria — near Mount Tamalpais and the Point Reyes seashore.

 (Want to know more about the original ancestors of the land you live on?
 Search at https://native-land.ca/)

 This is how I might introduce myself on podcasts and at speaking gigs:

 I wrote a book called Root & Ritual, I facilitate women’s gatherings both virtually and in person, and am the host of the Belonging podcast.
 I teach virtually, speak on the nature of belonging and what it means to be alive in the Age of Loneliness, and hold retreats to help women reconnect with their rooted sense of self.

 I currently live in the San Francisco Bay Area with my partner, child, two cats, and five chickens, where I garden, cook, mother, and gather with the ebb and flow of the seasons.